Protectorate of Wallis and Futuna: Customary authorities

-Mission Catholique
+Catholic missions

 The Catholic clergy played a major role in shaping Wallis and Futuna's society, exerting significant influence: “The superiors of the two missions, confessors to the great chiefs themselves, were the primary inspirers of Wallis and Futuna’s internal politics.”
 Bishop Pierre Bataillon succeeded in transforming Wallis into a true insular theocracy, and his successors maintained this strong influence.
 Religious festivals structured the calendar, and attending mass was mandatory.
 Despite this dominance, missionaries did not dismantle pre-Christian culture; instead, they carefully preserved customary practices, integrating them with Christianity.
 Scholars Dominique Pechberty and Epifania Toa describe this as a genuine syncretism, while Frédéric Angleviel uses the term "inculturation."

 Three Marist fathers and seminarians in Lano (Wallis), around 1890.

 In 1871, Queen Amelia Tokagahahau enacted the Code of Wallis (Tohi fono o Uvea).
 Drafted by Bishop Pierre Bataillon, this legislative text, written in Wallisian, precisely defined the composition of the chieftainship and established the king as the sole supreme leader.
 The king was responsible for appointing customary ministers, whose roles and titles—Kivalu, Mahe, Kulitea, Ulu'imonua, Fotuatamai, and Mukoifenua—were specified in the code.
 The king also named district and village chiefs.
 Similar codes were created by Marist priests for the two Futunan kingdoms and amended in 1954 and 1960.

 With the advent of Christianity, the Christian God became the supreme authority above the king.
 This led to the idea of a secular power dominated by a reference 'aliki (king), who himself was subject to God's will.
 God, referred to as the 'Aliki of ultimate authority, was represented on Earth by the clergy.

 In 1937, the Apostolic Vicariate of Wallis and Futuna was established, creating an autonomous diocese independent from Tonga.
 Alexandre Poncet was appointed its first bishop, becoming a key figure in the mission.

 The relationship between the mission and the French residency was complex.
 On the one hand, missionaries sought to shield the islands from secular influences deemed dangerous.
 On the other, French residents often criticized the clergy's influence over the population.
 However, as Frédéric Angleviel noted, "The residency generally sought to maintain good relations with the mission, which was a key element of local life."

 The construction of infrastructure in the 1950s, such as schools and dispensaries, was positively received by the clergy.
 "The mission was favorable to anything that could improve the lives of its faithful, as long as Christian morality was upheld."
 In Futuna, the Marists maintained a particularly strong influence in the absence of a French administration.